 - Press

-The task will generate the formatted comment and copy it to your clipboard (I haven't found a way to inject it directly at the cursor position yet).
+The task will generate the formatted comment and copy it into your clipboard (I haven't found a way to inject it directly at the cursor position yet).
 Simply paste it over your selection, and you're good to go!

 Examples